Research

 How can technology drive equitable labour markets?

 This question anchors my agenda.
 I work across three programmes that quantify how firms reorganise when adopting automation and how workers navigate the transition.
-Each study pairs high-frequency data with institutional partnerships so findings can support policy pilots and firm strategy.

 Empirical evidence: linking administrative data, firm surveys, and experiments.